Ajatt-Tools/mergenotes/README.md

 Due to the way subs2srs works usually many sentences in the deck are split between multiple notes.
 This addon adds a button to the Anki Browser that allows you to merge contents of selected cards.

+I recommend converting all notes to one `note type` before merging them.
+The add-on will ignore the fields that are present in one note but are not present in the other.

 ## Features

 1) Change settings before merging.